riodelphino/preview.vifm/README.md

    \ %pc
    \ #preview.vifm#clear

-" `%c %px %py %pw %ph` are given by `ctx` table arg to lua function.
+" `%c %px %py %pw %ph` are given by `info` table arg to lua function.
 So it's not necessary to set here.
 " `%pc` is just a delimiter, between displaying command and cleaning command.
 ```